Download the Healthier Together App from the App Store or Google Play.

 See your practice nurse or doctor if you are not sure whether your child is using their inhaler properly.

-Although it is extremely difficult to avoid your child getting a viral infection or experiencing changes in the weather, you can reduce exposure to common irritants such as cigarette smoke.
-Even where adults smoke away from their children, smoke on their clothes and hair is likely to make their child’s asthma worse.
+Even when adults smoke away from their children, smoke on their clothes and hair can make their child’s asthma worse.

 You can treat your child's very minor illnesses and injuries at home.